Qubic-Core-Services/Proposals/Grants and Incubation new governance model proposal.md

 We expect the first version of the voting app to be launched by June 2025.
 The votes will be published online in the dApp itself, and we will also announce the results on Discord.

-This dApp does not require funding given it was already included in the past approved proposal “Ecosystem Services CCF Proposal (May - June 2025)”
+This dApp does not require funding given it was already included in the past approved proposal [Ecosystem Services May - June 2025 funding CCF proposal](https://github.com/Qubic-Core-Services/Proposals/blob/0609a7e178e4e744f1cd19354e0d54d3175dffde/Qubic%20Ecosystem%20Services%20CCF%20proposal%20(May-%20June2025).md)

 The end-to-end process will be: